-Sandra L. Whitney has been Unitil's Corporate Secretary and secretary of our Board of Directors since February 2003.
+Sandra L. Whitney has been Unitil's Corporate Secretary and secretary of the Board of Directors since February 2003.
 Ms. Whitney joined Unitil in 1990 and also serves as the Corporate Secretary of Unitil's subsidiary companies.

-William D. Adams has been a member of Unitil's Board of Directors since March 2009, and his current term will expire in 2012.
-Mr. Adams will stand for re-election to the Board of Directors at the Annual Meeting of Shareholders in April 2012.
+William D. Adams has been a member of Unitil's Board of Directors since March 2009, and his current term will expire in 2015.
 Mr. Adams has been the president of Colby College in Waterville, Maine, since 2000, and as president, Mr. Adams also serves on the board of trustees of Colby College.
 Prior to going to Colby, Mr. Adams served as president of Bucknell University in Pennsylvania from 1995 until 2000.
 Mr. Adams served as vice president and secretary of Wesleyan University in Connecticut, before Bucknell.
 Mr. Adams also taught political philosophy at the University of North Carolina at Chapel Hill and Santa Clara University, and was coordinator of the Great Works in Western Culture program at Stanford University.
 Mr. Adams has been a member of the board of directors of Maine Public Broadcasting Corporation since 2002.
 Mr. Adams formerly served on the board of directors of Wittenberg University from 2007-2011, and also the board of directors of Maine General Health from 2002 to 2010.